-Most assessment is by coursework, with an occasional test or exam in subjects such as law.
+Most assessment on the Sports Journalism degree is by coursework, with an occasional test or exam in subjects such as law.

 The entry criteria below shows the qualification range within which the University will make offers.
 Most offers we make are at the top of the range, but we take all aspects of an application into consideration and applicants receive a personalised offer.
 Combinations of qualifications are acceptable and other qualifications not listed here may also be acceptable.

 You’ll need to attend an interview and bring with you two examples of what you consider to be 'good sports journalism,' ie two stories you think are well written and/or told well on a broadcast platform.
 You may wish to be ready to discuss your own interest in sports journalism as well as any blogs, websites, or printed materials that you’ve contributed to.

 BCC - CDD to include a relevant subject (this is equivalent to 104-80 UCAS tariff points).

 Pass the Advanced Welsh Baccalaureate Diploma with Grade C/D in the Skills Challenge Certificate and BC - CD at A Level with a relevant subject (this is equivalent to 104-80 UCAS tariff points).

 BTEC Extended Diploma Distinction Merit Merit - Merit Merit Pass in a relevant subject (this is equivalent to 112-80 UCAS tariff points).